micl2e2/tg-focus/README.md

 ## Overhead

-In case someone cares about the overhead of tg-focus, below is an overview captured after 2 months of running on a 1C 1G machine.
-After filtering ~500K messages, it occupies less than 1% of CPU and less than 400MB of memory.
+In case someone cares about the overhead, here is a rough overview, randomly captured after **~2 months** of uninterrupted running on a **1C 1G**

-    $ top
-    %CPU  %MEM     TIME+     COMMAND
-     0.3   38.1    45:52.73  tgfocus

-    $ ps -C tgfocus -o etime
-        ELAPSED
-    67-07:04:41

-    $ ./tgfocus status
-           Logged in : YES
-           Collector : UP
-        Focus Paused : NO
-     Forwarded/Total : 3892/526705
-    	 Pending : 0
-         Host Locale : en-US
+machine: With **~500K** messages being filtered, it occupied **<1%** of CPU and **<40%** of memory (TDLib included).

-<a id="org97fa65a"></a>
+<a id="orgb72c48b"></a>

 # Quickstart

+You can use [Docker](#usingdocker) or [executable binaries](#usingbinaries) to get started.

+<a id="usingdocker"></a>

+## Using Docker/Podman

+The following 5 steps will help you run tg-focus and filter some specific messages.

+1. Download the images:

+        docker pull micl2e2/tg-focus

+    or

+        # if you use Podman rather than Docker
+        podman pull docker.io/micl2e2/tg-focus

+        # If you have trouble in reaching Docker Hub, try GitHub Package:
+        docker pull ghcr.io/micl2e2/tg-focus
+        # or
+        podman pull ghcr.io/micl2e2/tg-focus

+2. Run tg-focus:

+        docker run -d --name tgfocus micl2e2/tg-focus

+3. Log in your Telegram account:

+        docker exec -i tgfocus auth

+        # Enter phone number: +1 23 4567
+        # Enter login code: xxxxxx

+    *note: phone number in international format `+1 23 4567` if your number is `23 4567` with region code `+1` (spaces are allowed).*

+    If everthing works fine, you should see:

+    > Logged in!

+    You can check more details about tg-focus by `docker exec -i tgfocus status`.

+4. Go back to your Telgram application, wait for the TG-FOCUS group showing up. *(usually takes up 1~2 mins, depends on your network connection)*

+    > If TG-FOCUS group doesn't appear, send a message "tg-focus" in a
+    > random group(e.g. Saved Messages). *This is because by default, only
+    > messages contain "tg-focus" will be filtered and forwarded.*

+    > If TG-FOCUS group doesn't appear after a long wait(e.g. 10 mins),
+    > run a command `./tgfocus status`, report and open a GitHub issue
+    > with the command output attached.

+5. Once the group shown up, you send a message `TGFCMD help` to get started.
+Check [TGFCMD](#usingtgfcmd) for more details.

+<a id="usingbinaries"></a>

+## Using Binaries

-The following 6 steps will help you start up tg-focus and filter some specific messages.
+The following 6 steps will help you run tg-focus and filter some specific messages.

 1. Download the binaries at GitHub releases [page](https://github.com/micl2e2/tg-focus/releases).